 - Fines are to be paid at the time materials are returned. - Fines paid upon return of materials or receipt of notice and invoices for lost/damaged materials may be paid at the circulation desk.
-Please have the correct amount or you may write a check to "LTS." - If material is declared lost and payment is submitted, no refund can be made if the material is found and returned at a later date.
-Patrons are charged at replacement cost for the material plus a \$25 cataloging - Two weeks prior to the end of the Fall Semester and on the graduation clearance date in the Spring Semester any unpaid fines or missing book charges are submitted to the Business Office and added to your student account.
+Please have the correct amount or you may write a check to "LTS." - If an item is declared lost and payment is submitted, no refund can be made if the item is found and returned at a later date.
+Lost items are charged at replacement cost for the item plus a \$25 cataloging/processing fee. - Two weeks prior to the end of the Fall Semester and on the graduation clearance date in the Spring Semester any unpaid fines or missing book charges are submitted to the Business Office and added to your student account.